 Goethe State Forest was named for Mr. J.T.
-Goethe, from whom most of the land was purchased under Florida's Conservation and Recreation Lands (CARL) Program in 1992.
-The Department of Agriculture and Consumer Services, Florida Forest Service, was given lead management responsibility for the Goethe State Forest.
+Goethe, from whom most of the land was purchased in 1992 under Florida's Conservation and Recreation Lands (CARL) program.
 Using sound forest management, the Florida Forest Service provides for multiple uses of the forest resources.
 The forest is managed for timber production, wildlife habitat, outdoor recreation and ecological restoration.

 The main area of Goethe State Forest is located in the southeastern portion of Levy County near the Gulf of Mexico.
 A smaller area of Goethe State Forest, called Watermelon Pond Unit, is separate from the main tract and is located in both Levy and Alachua counties.